HomeSpecialties › Plastic & Reconstructive Surgery

 What are the exams?

-The Generic Surgical Sciences Examination (GSSE) and, currently, the RACS Clinical Examination as entry prerequisites; the Plastic and Reconstructive Surgical Sciences and Principles examination (PRSSP) by the end of Early SET; and the Fellowship Examination (two written segments then five clinical/viva segments) in Late SET, plus four research points.
+The Generic Surgical Sciences Examination (GSSE) and — for the 2026 and 2027 intakes — the RACS Clinical Examination as entry prerequisites (the CE is being discontinued after its final February 2026 sitting and is removed from the 2028 intake); the Plastic and Reconstructive Surgical Sciences and Principles examination (PRSSP) by the end of Early SET; and the Fellowship Examination (two written segments then five clinical/viva segments) in Late SET, plus four research points.
 RACS does not publish pass rates for these exams.

 How much do plastic surgeons earn?